lleiding/gemm/README.md

-the body mass determining onset of maturity and thus reproductive capability, M_r, mean dispersal distance, D_mean, the shape of the dispersal kernel, controlling long-distance-dispersal, D_s, [the threshold of sequence similarity between mates determining compatibility, delta_I,] and values representing the optimum and the tolerance (standard deviation) of a physical niche parameter, such as temeperature and precipitation (T_mean and sigma_T or P_mean and sigma_P, resp.).
+the body mass determining onset of maturity and thus reproductive capability, M_r, mean dispersal distance, D_mean, the shape of the dispersal kernel, controlling long-distance-dispersal, D_s, the threshold of sequence similarity between mates determining compatibility, delta_I, and values representing the optimum and the tolerance (standard deviation) of a physical niche parameter, such as temeperature and precipitation (T_mean and sigma_T or P_mean and sigma_P, resp.).
 Alternatively to be controlled by mutable genes, traits can also be fixed.
-Additionally, individuals carry attributes which describe their bodymass, M, [their age,] A and their adaptation to the abiotic environmental conditions (fitness), F_T and F_P.
+Additionally, individuals carry attributes which describe their bodymass, M, and their adaptation to the abiotic environmental conditions (fitness), F_T and F_P.
 Furthermore, every individual carries a Boolean marker used to store whether a given individual has newly arrived to a grid cell or discriminate individuals from the rest of the community.

-The base rates for processes governed by the metabolic theory of ecology (Brown et al. 2004) - growth, reproduction, mortality - are global constants.
+The base rates for processes governed by the metabolic theory of ecology (Brown et al. 2004: https://doi.org/10.1890/03-9000) - growth, reproduction, mortality - are global constants.
 Mutation rate is also a global constant.

 Every individual is placed inside an arena of grid cells, each of which has a unique location (coordinates)